mshafer1/frclabviewtutorials/_tutorials/fgv/index.md

 In the read case, we take the value from the shift register and report it to the indicator.

-{% include zoomableImage.html path='images/Read.png' alt='Pass the shift register out to the indicator' scaler='' height=441 width=511 %}
+{% include zoomableImage.html path='images/Read.png' alt='Pass the shift register out to the indicator' height=441 width=511 %}

 We are now faced with a decision of what to do in the other cases where the output is not needed.